Atinos31/Booksy/README.md

 git clone https://github.com/Atinos31/Booksy.git
 cd Booksy
 Set Up a Virtual Environment
-Setting up a virtual environment is recommended to manage dependencies:
+Setting up a virtual environment is recommended to manage dependencies by running the commands below in your terminal:

+#### Create a virtual environment
-python3 -m venv venv  # Create a virtual environment source venv/bin/activate  # Activate the virtual environment on macOS/Linux
+python3 -m venv venv
+ #### Activate the virtual environment on macOS/Linux
+source venv/bin/activate

-# For Windows use: venv\Scripts\activate
+#### For Windows use:
+venv\Scripts\activate

 ### Install Dependencies
 ###### Install all required packages using pip: